makerdao/community/governance/votes/Executive vote - February 6, 2025.md

 address: "$spell_address"

 ---
-# [Executive Proposal] Add Emergency Spells, Rate Adjustments, Sweep PauseProxy DAI, Integration Boost Funding, Whistleblower Payments, Spark Sproxy Spell - February 6, 2025
+# [Executive Proposal] Add Emergency Spells, Rate Adjustments, Sweep PauseProxy DAI, Integration Boost Funding, Whistleblower Payments, Spark Proxy Spell - February 6, 2025

 The Governance Facilitators, Dewiz, and Sidestream have placed an executive proposal into the voting system.
 MKR/SKY Holders should vote for this proposal if they support the following alterations to the Sky Protocol.